zarmory/http-noah/README.rst

 in the dedicated section below.

-Again, I prefer to model everything I send and receive with Pydantic models - it makes life so much easer that you get addicted to it very fast.
+Again, I prefer to model everything I send and receive with Pydantic models - it makes life so much easier that you get addicted to it very fast.

 Nested Clients
 ##############